stackblitz/webcontainer-docs/docs/guides/ai-agents.md

 # Runtime Test Cases For AI Agents

-When building AI apps, you'll often need to execute arbitrary code.
+When building AI apps, you often need to execute arbitrary code.
 The most ideal place is inside the user's browser, as it is:

 1. Secure
 2. Long lived